AriqF1/learn_data/README.md

-# 🏠 Learning web scrapping using python

-In this project I learned about scraping data from websites using Python My goal in learning this is to increase my skills in data scrapping and knowledge of data using the python programming language
+# 🏠 Mini Project Data Engineering: Analysis of Popular Topics in Kompas.com and Okezone.com

+This project aims to analyze the most frequently reported news topics on May 6, 7, and 8, 2025 from two popular news portals in Indonesia: Kompas.com and Okezone.com.
+The goal is to see the tendency or focus of each media on certain issues..

 ## 🛠 Tech

-- Python - To perform web scraping from the website
+- Python - to perform web scraping from the website
-  ***
-  This programming language is very popular and is usually used to process data or retrieve data as well
+- Requests & BeautifulSoup - library to scrapping data
+- Pandas - data manipulation
+- Matplotlib - data visualization